loginofdeath/Neural_network_from_scratch/README.md

 # Neural_network_from_scratch
 This was an ambitious project where I tried to write a neural network from scratch.
 I had to brush up on some concepts on vector calculus to do so.
 Anyway writing this cleared up my doubts about backpropagation.
 In this project , I have used the famous MNIST dataset.
-I have achieved an accuracy of 95% (although I could have achieved more with some feature engineering)
+I have achieved an accuracy of 95% (although I could have achieved more with some feature engineering).